TheJacksonLaboratory/wn2vec/docs/index.rst

 ^^^^^^^^^^^^^^^^^^^^^

 We perform word2vec embedding using TensorFlow2 with the /scripts/run_word2vec.py.
-In order to compare the results of embedding with and without WordNet replacment, embedding is performed on both datasets separately.
+In order to compare the results of embedding with and without WordNet replacement, embedding is performed on both datasets separately.

 See :ref:`word2vec` for details and instructions.